 With Iran controlling much of oil transit through the strait, the United States’ move to blockade the waterway restricts the country’s ability to profit from oil exports, putting pressure on Iran to negotiate with the U.S. after a two-week ceasefire was announced.

-The two countries are at odds over Iran’s potential nuclear capabilities, but have not yet come to an agreement — although Trump announced that most of the points have been negotiated.
+The two countries are at odds over Iran’s potential nuclear capabilities, and have not yet come to an agreement.

-After coming under attack from the United States and Israel, Iran closed the strait and placed mines in the water, causing merchant ships carrying oil and gas to halt their journey unless they agreed to pay Iran for safe passage.
+After coming under attack from the United States and Israel on Feb.
+28, Iran closed the strait and placed mines in the water, causing merchant ships carrying oil and gas to halt their journey unless they agreed to pay Iran for safe passage.

 According to the Food and Agriculture Organization of the United Nations (FAO), the disruption to the waterway is “triggering one of the most severe shocks to global commodity flows in recent years,” with food security, agricultural production and global markets being affected.

-However, on April 17, the president declared that the U.S. will be helping Iran remove the mines.
+On April 17, the president declared that the U.S. will be helping Iran remove the mines — however it is unconfirmed on whether that is still continuing.

 Iran’s strategy caused gas prices to increase significantly, prompting Trump to implement his own barrier in a “dual blockade” in order to try and thwart the Middle East country’s profits from oil exports.